-5.3.1 Whilst the current service delivery performance is at a very high standard the review team identified the areas of weakness within the current model challenging its resilience in an environment of both anticipated increasing demands being placed on the service and financial pressures being placed on local government.
+5.3.1 Whilst the current service delivery performance is at a very high standard the review team identified potential improvement areas within the current model challenging its resilience in an environment of both anticipated increasing demands being placed on the service and financial pressures being placed on local government.

 - 5.3.2 The team also challenged the current heavy reliance on manual processes and the under development of web services within B&R and made recommendations to change the current paper based systems taking into account improved technology in relation to Internet Services and Document Management Systems.
+Improvements in these areas would also more easily facilitate the use of mobile I.T. solutions including the potential for home working. - 5.3.3 An analysis of B&R activities within the local offices was carried out.

+5.4.
+Compete

-Improvements in these areas would also more easily facilitate the use of mobile I.T. solutions including the potential for home working. - 5.3.3 The team also undertook an analysis of B&R activities within the local offices. - 5.4.
-Compete - 5.4.1 The team considered outsourcing various aspects of the benefits service to the private sector but decided that this was not a viable option with a number of organisations having brought back in-house previously outsourced benefits functions.
+5.4.1 Consideration was given to outsourcing various aspects of the benefits service to the private sector but decided that this was not a viable option with a number of organisations having brought back in-house previously outsourced benefits functions.